-Ray is an Professor in the School of Natural Sciences and is Director of the Centre for Ecosystem Management.
+Ray is a Professor in the School of Science and is Director of the Centre for Ecosystem Management.

 - SCI3122 - Natural Sciences Project Unit

 - SCI3122 - Sustainable Water Resource management

 - SCI5124 - Soil Conservation and Land Management